 An apple, for example, would not have the same value on the top, near the light source, as it would at the bottom.

 Study different objects in different light sources to see the gradual changes in value.
+To learn more about value you can read my post on Value.

 I use this grey scale and value finder to help with determining the right value.